Research

 All applications for research grants are evaluated by the Scientific Advisory Board of the Ataxia of Charlevoix-Saguenay Foundation according to specific criteria.

-Current ARSACS Research Projects in 2022-2023
+ARSACS Research Projects funded in 2024-2025

 Research Project Reports